TheiloT/MVA-DSNeRF/README.md

 The video would be stored in the experiment directory.

-- To plot the termination distribution of a ray:
+- [NEW FROM MVA PROJECT] To plot the termination distribution of a ray:
 ```
 python run_nerf.py --config configs/fern_dsnerf.txt --render_distribution --distribution_view <view_idx> --distribution_ray_x <coord_x> --distribution_ray_y <coord_y>
 ```